 Representation of one of the main participants in the telecommunications sector against the granting of concession titles to exploit and operate the 2.5 GHz frequency band, which is one of the most appreciated radio spectrum frequency bands to provide Fourth Generation Services such as "WiMAX" and LTE (Long Term Evolution Mobile technology);

 Representation of a concessionaire of rail services in the country against several acts of the Ministry of Communications and Transport, its main competitors and debtors;

-Member of the team that represented various companies such as Boeing Capital Company and Engine Lease Finance Corporation as major creditors in the most complex bankruptcy in Mexico: Compañia Mexicana de Aviacion, Mexico's first and biggest airline, and its simultaneous ancillary proceeding before the US Bankruptcy Court for the Southern District of New York, involving more than US$1 billion in debt.
+Member of the team that represented various companies, such as Boeing Capital Corporation and Engine Lease Finance Corporation as major creditors in the most complex bankruptcy in Mexico: Compañia Mexicana de Aviacion, Mexico's first and biggest airline, and its simultaneous ancillary proceeding before the US Bankruptcy Court for the Southern District of New York, involving more than US$1 billion in debt;

 Worked with the team that successfully represented Pfizer, one of the world's leading pharmaceutical companies and its Mexican subsidiaries, in commercial and regulatory cases.

 Representation of various banks that are part of the Mexican Banking Association (Asociación de Bancos de México).
 Yuriria has been active as well in other defense pleadings representing entities of the Financial System against acts of the National Banking and Securities Commission, the Ministry of Treasury, the National Insurance and Bonding Commission, the National Commission for the Protection and Defense of Financial Services Customers, the National Housing Commission, as well as state and municipal governments.